 10 Feb Jersey Ruche Dress

-Posted at 18:23h in Creative Pattern Making, Intermediate, Pattern Making Instructions, Pattern Puzzles, Stretch Patterns 0 Comments
+Posted at 18:23h in Pattern Making Instructions, Pattern Puzzles, Stretch Patterns, Womens Knit Block 0 Comments

 We had a fabulous #PatternPuzzle conversation last Saturday with four different players contributing to the solution of a complicated style.
 This pattern shape is the front and back dress as one pattern piece for the body of the Jersey Ruche Dress.
 The sketch below illustrates ruching in the shoulder line and down the right-hand side of the dress.
 Also, note the sleeves have different treatment for the right and left side.
 The right sleeve is a raglan style that includes the shoulder piece.
 And the left sleeve is the regular set-in sleeve.